Skip to main content

 Writing for PS since 2008

-Jim O’Neill, a former chairman of Goldman Sachs Asset Management and a former UK treasury minister, is a member of the Pan-European Commission on Health and Sustainable Development.
+Jim O’Neill is a former chairman of Goldman Sachs Asset Management and a former UK Treasury minister.

 Carl Bildt